OperationSpark/the-command-line/README.md

 If you're having trouble opening or finding the terminal on Cloud9, <a href="https://github.com/OperationSpark/javascript-wiki/wiki/The-Command-Line#user-content-opening-a-terminal-on-cloud9" target="_blank">follow these instructions here</a>

+Firstly, select the Console View to give the bash terminal the focus, you'll know it has the focus becasue the cursor at the end of the prompt will turn black.

 **TODO 1 : Looking Around with _Present Working Directory_ and _List Services_**